andrijaivkovic/bungie-d2-api-app/README.md

 This project makes use of it's sister project https://github.com/andrijaivkovic/bungie-d2-manifest-server <br>
 that is an API used to get data about various in-game items from Bungie's Manifest file (an SQL database)<br>
-This is also possible using Bungie's API but is much slower that the local solution mentioned above.<br><br>
+This is also possible using Bungie's API but is much slower that the local solution mentioned above.<br>

 To make this app fully indepentent change the "LOCAL_URL" variable in "src/js/config.js" file to the commented value.